phimachine/mayoehr/death/analysis/README.md

 classification tasks, because it's the background probability.
 Relationships between input and output is not captured.

-This assumption is not evidenced.
+This is true for Tacotron.
+LSTM and DNC still to be tested.

 If this assumption is true, it means, for the input-target relationship, the signal failed to transmit.
 That is, for large sample, the derivative